dgikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 4-listmorefiles - script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 6. 5-listfilesdigitonly - Display current directory contents.
 7. 6-firstdirectory - script that creates a directory named my_first_directory in the /tmp/ directory
+8. 7-movethatfile - Move the file betty from /tmp/ to /tmp/my_first_directory
+9.